 Since gaining independence, Côte d’Ivoire’s has had some political and social turmoil.
 They experienced a coup d’état in 1999 and 2 religion-grounded civil wars in 2002-2007 and 2010-2011.
 Power is structured heavily with the President of the country.
 Ivorian economy is largely market-based and still relies heavily on agriculture.
 There are more than 78 languages spoken in Côte d’Ivoire, with the official language being French.
 Yamoussoukro is the political and administrative capital of Côte d’Ivoire and is set upon rolling hills and plains.
 The rural health facilities outside of Yamoussoukro have high caseloads of malaria, parasites, HIV and respiratory issues.

 You will have the opportunity to arrange your own international airfare to and from Cote d'Ivoire.
-International airfare is NOT included in the program cost.
-Find suggested flight itineraries here.
+International airfare, visa fees and vaccinations are NOT included in the program cost.
+Find suggested flight itineraries HERE.

 Sample Trip Itinerary

 Day 1: Your excursion begins as you depart on an overnight flight to Abidjan, Cote d’Ivoire.
 Land the afternoon of 3/10 and spend the day in Abidjan.
 Overnight at a local hotel.

 Day 2: Breakfast at the hotel.
 We’ll do some team introductions, sorting of supplies and then our partner will pick us up for the journey north to the Yamoussoukro region.